"If you want to be a writer, you must do two things above all others: read a lot and write a lot." ~ Stephen King

 Spelling

 Once children complete the Read, Write Inc programme, they follow the National Curriculum spelling programme which follows a clear progression.
 This includes Common Exception Words for Year 1, Year 2, Years 3-4 and Years 5-6 and spelling rules.
 Children receive spelling homework from the end of Year 1.
-From Year 2, homework includes words with specific spelling rules and patterns, words an individual needs to practise and Learning Project vocabulary linked to our work in the wider curriculum.
+In Years 3-6, an online program is used for this.

 Writing